-Step pulses must be a minimum of 0.5 microsecond at the logic 1 or logic 0 level (see Figure 17).
+Step pulses must be a minimum of 0.5 microsecond at the logic 1 or logic 0 level (See Figure 18).
 The minimum time between Step pulses is 16 microseconds.
-(To meet the 9410 seek performance characteristics, the maximum time between Step pulses is 25 microseconds.)
+(To meet the 9410 seek performance characteristics, a maximum time between Step pulses is 25 microseconds.)

 The 9410 operates in a semibuffered Step mode.
-The R/W heads will start to move when the first Step pulse is received.
+The read/write heads will start to move when the first Step pulse is received.
 The rate of head movement is determined by the rate of the incoming Step pulses; however, the Step pulse rate may exceed the head movement rate.
-The Ready line is used to indicate that a seek is in progress (see Figure 17).
-The Ready line will be deactivated within 100 microseconds after the leading edge of the first Step pulse and will be activated when the seek function is successfully completed.
+The Drive Ready line is used to indicate that a seek is in progress (see Figure 18).
+The Drive Ready line will be deactivated within 100 microseconds after the leading edge of the first Step pulse and will be activated when the seek function is successfully completed.

 After the last Step pulse has been sent to the 9410, the Drive Select line may be deactivated and a different drive selected.
-The minimum time after the last Step pulse before the Drive Select or Direction line can be deactivated is 1 microsecond.
+The minimum time after the last Step pulse before the Drive Select or Direction line can be deactivated in 1 microsecond.

-The first Step pulse to initiate a seek should not be sent to the 9410 unless the Ready line is true.
+The first Step pulse to initiate a seek should not be sent to the 9410 unless the Drive Ready line is true.

-The Drive will always attempt to maintain the heads over the recording zone of the media (between tracks 0 and 604).
+The drive will always attempt to maintain the heads over the recording zone of the media (between tracks 0 and 604).
 Head positioning movement will normally terminate at the boundary (track 0 or 604) in the direction of movement; however, if a hardware fault existed within the drive such that the head was driven outside of the recording zone, the head will automatically be repositioned over track 0 if possible.
-If the head can be positioned within the recording zone successfully, no fault will be signified and the Ready line will be activated after successfully positioning the head.
+If the head can be positioned within the recording zone successfully, no fault will be signified and the Drive Ready line will be activated after successfully positioning the head.
 It is the controller's responsibility to verify the correct head position after a seek function.

-14.1.4 Head Select 20, 21
+14.1.4 Head Select $2^0$ , $2^1$

-These lines are used to select the proper media and head for data transfer as follows:
+These lines are used to select the proper media nad head for data transfer as follows:

-Head Selection may be changed at any time following activation of Unit Select, but must occur a minimum of 15 microseconds prior to a read operation or 5 microseconds prior to a write operation.
-Read Enable or Write Enable must be deactivated a minimum of 1 microsecond prior to a head change (Figure 18).
+Head Selection may be changed at any time following activation of Drive Select, but must occur a minimum of 15 microseconds prior to a read operation or 5 microseconds prior to a write operation.
+Read Enable or Write Enable must be deactivated a minimum of 1 microsecond prior to a head change (Figure 19).

-The Ready line will not change as a result of head change.
+The Drive Ready line will not change as a result of head change.